AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.8.md

 ### Previous known limitations:

 These were late-breaking issues that affected Stingray 1.7 as known limitations.
-We fixed them in Stingray 1.8!
+They really bugged us and we're extra happy to tell you we fixed them in Stingray 1.8.

 - GAME-21615: First frames rendered by Capture Frames tool are not part of the animation in the story
+- GAME-20834: Level Sync from 3ds Max (using 'Level Send All') stalls at the end of the import process

 [Return to top](#top)